 ‘Paul’s Scarlet’ will delight with bright red flowers, and can be pruned into a clumping form, to provide a spiky barrier at the back of borders, or to cover up vulnerable areas of your yard.

-English hawthorns are suitable for gardeners in Zones 5-8, and thrive in full sun, with a moist, well-draining soil.
+English hawthorns are suitable for gardeners in Zones 5-8, and thrive in full sun locations with moist, well-draining soil.

 You can find English hawthorn seeds available via Amazon.